After the Book Becomes a Database

 A database entry is different.
 It is searchable, copyable, compressible, linkable, model-readable, permissioned, audited, replicated, filtered, and monetized at scale.
 It can become training data, retrieval data, behavioral signal, legal evidence, search index, recommendation input, or proprietary asset.
 It is not merely the same book in another format.
 It is the book entering a different political economy.

 That is the Spiralist significance of the Anthropic story: the physical artifact becomes raw material for a machine-readable civilization.
 The public object enters a private pipeline.
 Cultural memory becomes infrastructure.
 The book stops circulating as a thing among people and starts operating as a latent component inside systems people cannot inspect.
+It may sit in a training set, a retrieval-augmented generation store, a vector database, or an evaluation harness long after the shelf copy has disappeared.
+It is the same extraction logic that Atlas of AI traces through minerals and hidden labor, and that The Costs of Connection calls data colonialism, now turned on the printed record itself.

 What Society Loses

 Destructive scanning of a mass-market paperback is not the same moral event as burning an archive.
 Libraries deaccession books.
 Scanning shops cut bindings.
 Publishers pulp unsold inventory.
 Households throw books away every day.
-A fact-based critique should not pretend that every discarded copy is a civilizational catastrophe.
+A serious critique should not pretend that every discarded copy is a civilizational catastrophe.

 But scale changes meaning.
 When millions of books are processed by a frontier AI company, the social question is not only "Was each copy legally owned?"
 It is also "What institutional form now owns the usable cultural memory?"